 The address 255 is for idle mode – it will be ignored by all decoders.
 I think this is used when there are no messages to be sent; the command centre has to send something to keep the power to the rails, so sends out an idle message.

 Newer systems use two bytes, or sixteen bits, and the addresses can range from 1 to 10239.
-The first two bits of the first byte must be one and the remaining six bits must not be 111111, as that would indicate an idle instruction.
+The first two bits of the first byte must be one (hence, they use the previously reserved range) and the remaining six bits must not be 111111, as that would indicate an idle instruction.